 Jawaharlal Nehru was the Prime Minister of India and he has played a crucial role in India’s independence.
-He has a great contribution to the country before as well as after independence.
+He has a great contribution for the country before as well as after independence.
 He ruled India after independence until his death in 1964.
 He shaped every bit of the independent and modern India: a sovereign, socialist, secular, and democratic republic.
 People also called him as Pandit Nehru while many children named him as Chacha Nehru.
 His contributions to the country were phenomenal in terms of shaping the beliefs and ideas of the country and its people.
 He always followed Indian politics religiously and while he was the leader of a portion of the Indian National Congress in 1920, he eventually became the leader of the entire Congress.

-Jawaharlal Nehru Awards and Recognitions:
+Jawaharlal Nehru Awards and recognitions:

 Jawaharlal Nehru married Kamala Kaul in 1916 and their only daughter was Indira.
-Kamala also gave birth to a boy but unfortunately, he could live for a week.
+Kamala also gave birth to a boy but unfortunately he could live for a week.

-Jawaharlal Nehru BirthDate: 14 November 1889
+Jawaharlal Nehru birth date: 14 November 1889

 Jawaharlal Nehru Education Qualifications: